AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

     $secret = random_bytes(32);

-The `random_bytes()` function is available in PHP 7 and newer, and uses a cryptographically secure randon generator.
+The `random_bytes()` function is available in PHP 7 and newer, and uses a cryptographically secure random generator.
 See [random_bytes](https://php.net/manual/en/function.random-bytes.php) for more information on the security of that function.